tensorflow/model-optimization/tensorflow_model_optimization/python/core/quantization/keras/experimental/default_n_bit/README.md

 # TODO(user): compile and train quantized_aware_model using standard Keras methods.
 ```

-The recommended activation precision is 8-bit for TF Lite conversion.
+Recommended activation precision is 8-bit for TF Lite conversion.

 Before TF 2.11.0 the TF Lite converted weight value is stored one per byte in the weight tensor, so a 4-bit weight using default_n_bit scheme will be integer [-7, 7] occupying a byte.
 With TF 2.11.0 and release candidate TF 2.12.0 weight packing for 4-bit weights is added for selected operators, so two 4-bit weights are packed per byte for the regular convolution operator in TF 2.11.0.